krb5/krb5/doc/rst_source/krb_admins/conf_ldap.rst

 Configuring Kerberos with OpenLDAP back-end
 ===========================================

-.. seealso:: :ref:`ldap_be_ubuntu`

  1. Set up SSL on the OpenLDAP server and client to ensure secure communication when the KDC service and LDAP server are on different machines.  ``ldapi://`` can be used if the LDAP server and KDC service are running on the same machine.

     A. Setting up SSL on the OpenLDAP server:

       i) Get a CA certificate using OpenSSL tools ii) Configure OpenLDAP server for using SSL/TLS